 Inbound sales strategies work Harder than you do

 HubSpot created a chart that makes it easy to compare the differences between inbound and outbound sales, but generally speaking, you can see the differences in the salesperson's approach to the process.

-- An outbound sales approach doesn’t discern which buyers are active in the cycle.
+- An inbound sales strategy tells you who is actively seeking your product or service.
+On the other hand, an outbound sales approach doesn’t discern which buyers are active in the cycle.
 Everyone is a generic target.
-On the other hand, inbound sales strategies tell you who is actively seeking your product or service.

 But a major point in the inbound versus outbound sales/marketing debate is this: outbound sales stops working when you do.

 But inbound sales keeps going even as your activity level fluctuates.
 These strategies are designed to generate and sustain passive sales momentum in a way that outbound strategies can't.
 Since inbound strategies focus on automation, personalization, and aligning with the customer wherever they are in their buyer's journey, they're still working whether you're actively prospecting and selling, or not.

 But don't think you can sit back and watch the dough roll in.
 Inbound sales, while more laid-back, is still mindful work.
 Strategy and setup are both important.

 Inbound Sales Methodology

 In a nutshell, the inbound sales methodology aims to educate potential leads through a process of nurturing leads in the inbound sales funnel.